AndersonUyekita/reproducible-research_course-project-1/PA1_template.md

 # The aggregate function was used to sum steps of the same day
 dataset_aggregate <- aggregate(steps ~ date, data = dataset, FUN = sum)

-# The first 5 lines of the aggregate dataset
+# The first 5 lines of the aggregate dataset (total number of steps taken per day)
 head(dataset_aggregate,5)
 ```